andrea-gariboldi/Facebook-Fake-News-Dataset/README.md

 The `code` folder contains all the necessary scripts and code for the project.
 Key files include:

-- `Scraper.py`: the script used for scraping the data from the Facebook pages selected (it uses [facebook-scraper](https://pypi.org/project/facebook-scraper/)).
+- `Scraper.py`: the script used for scraping the data from the Facebook pages (it uses [facebook-scraper](https://pypi.org/project/facebook-scraper/)).

 Feel free to explore the code and adapt it to your specific needs.